094459/q-developer-hands-on/workshop/sandbox.md

 ![Review options](/images/q-vscode-finding-options.png)

-In the repo we have provided a sample file (security-example.py) which contains an issue.
+In the repo we have provided a sample file [security-example.py](https://github.com/094459/q-developer-hands-on/blob/main/resources/security-example.py) which contains an issue.

 Trigger a Security Scan and follow the steps to 1/ review the findings, 2/ use the explain and options links to see what suggestions are provided.

 Implement any suggestions and re-run the scan again.
 You should find that you no longer have issues.

+*Auto scanning*

+*Security Scan limits*

 **4. Configuring and using @Workspace**